ybchen97/filler_detection/README.md

 > How good should the quality be?

 Ideally, there should be no background sound and the pronunciation of each syllable is clear.

-**Create raw data of 10s background clips**

-> What kind of background sounds?

-Preferably atypical of Singapore environment (city? gardens?quiet room?).
-Background sound should be snipped to 10s already (i'm concerned that snipping it during the training of model will be computationally costly).

 **Reading and Understanding Notebook**